Hardness refers to the ability of a material to resist local deformation, especially plastic deformation, indentations or scratches.

 The Vickers hardness measurement range is large, and it can measure materials with a hardness in the range of 10 ~ 1000HV, and the indentation is small.
 It is generally used to measure thin materials and surface hardened layers with carburizing and nitriding.

 A certain mass of impact body equipped with tungsten carbide ball head is used to impact the surface of the test piece under a certain force, and then rebound.
 Due to different material hardness, the rebound speed after impact is also different.
 Permanent magnetic material is installed on the impact device.
 When the impact body moves up and down, its peripheral coil will induce an electromagnetic signal proportional to the speed.
-Then it is converted into Leeb hardness value by electronic circuit, and the symbol is HL.
+Then it is converted into Leeb hardness value by the electronic circuit, and the symbol is HL.

 The Leeb hardness tester does not require a workbench.
 Its hardness sensor is as small as a pen and can be directly operated by hand.
 Whether it is large, heavy or complex geometries, it can be easily inspected.

 Another advantage of Leeb hardness is that the surface of the product is lightly damaged and sometimes used for a non-destructive test.
-It has unique hardness test in all directions, narrow space and special parts.
+It has a unique hardness test in all directions, narrow space and special parts.